eandablo/matdeform/README.md

 3. Set the buildpacks to Python and NodeJS in that order
 4. Link the Heroku app to the repository
 5. Click on Deploy

+### Forking the GitHub Repository

+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/eandablo/differential)
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+3. You should now have a copy of the original repository in your GitHub account.

+### Making a Local Clone

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/eandablo/differential)
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type `git clone`, and then paste the URL you copied in Step 3.

 ## Credits